Gimme! Gimme! Gimme! (A Man After Midnight): Other notable covers

-BNB version
+In 2001, the song was covered by the first edition of the French TV reality show Star Academy 1.
+The performance was credited to Olivia Ruiz, Jenifer Bartoli and Carine Haddadou, three of the contestants.
+This version topped the music chart in France, dislodging Star Academy's previous hit, "La Musique (Angelica)", and stayed atop for two weeks.
+It also peaked at number eleven on Belgium's Ultratop 50 chart of Wallonia.
+The single release also contains the second track, "Brigitte Bardot" (remix edit), recorded by Jean-Pascal Lacoste.

 In 2008, the song was covered in a jazz/lounge style by American group BNB on its album Bossa Mia: Songs of ABBA.

-Arkells version

-Canadian rock band Arkells have covered the song during their live shows.
-In 2023, they released a studio recording of the cover.
+Canadian rock band Arkells have covered the song during its live shows.
+In 2023, it released a studio recording of the cover.

-Molly Sandén version

 Swedish pop singer Molly Sandén released a version of the song in April 2024, following a live performance on SVT's En Fest för ABBA (A Party for ABBA) concert, celebrating the 50th anniversary of ABBA's Eurovision win.

-Unix/Linux Easter egg

 The Unix/Linux computer operating system command line utility "man" for displaying manual pages would print "gimme gimme gimme" when run without arguments on 00:30 (as the opening lyrics of the song are "half past twelve").
 The Easter egg has been removed since version man-db 2.8.0 after it had been discovered as an annoyance in a software automatic test system on 20 November 2017 and brought to broad attention on the Stack Exchange Q&A network site dedicated to Unix & Linux.

-Sampling
+Samplings

 In 2005, the song was sampled by Madonna, who used it on her worldwide hit single "Hung Up" from Confessions on a Dance Floor.
 Madonna is said to have sent a letter to Benny Andersson and Björn Ulvaeus asking to use the song as a sample, since the Swedish songwriting duo are reluctant to let other artists sample their material.
 It was only the second time that an ABBA track had been officially sampled, the first being the Fugees in 1996 with their hit "Rumble in the Jungle", sampling part of 1977's "The Name of the Game".

+Madonna used the same sample again in the track Hot Sauce in 2026, a song released in collaboration with Absolut Vodka, as part of the promotional campaign for her 2026 album Confessions II.

 Ava Max "subtly sample[d]" the song in her 2019 single "Torn".
 Max stated that she listened to ABBA and Ace of Base during her childhood, and wanted to "add a little disco flair in there".

-Rina Sawayama sampled the guitar riff of the ABBA song in her 2022 single "This Hell".
+Rina Sawayama sampled the chorus of the ABBA song for the guitar riff in her 2022 single "This Hell".